nucypher/nucypher-porter/README.rst

 nucypher-based protocol operations on behalf of applications.

-Its goal is to simplify and abstract the complexities surrounding the nucypher protocol to negate the need for applications to interact with it via a python client.
-Porter introduces the nucypher protocol to cross-platform functionality including web and mobile applications.
+Its goal is to simplify and abstract the complexities surrounding the nucypher protocol to negate the need for applications to interact with the network directly.
+Porter enables applications to behave like a "light-client" by delegating network intensive operations like peering and node discovery to Porter.
+Porter facilitates cross-platform support for the `nucypher protocol <https://github.com/nucypher/nucypher>`_.

 .. image:: ./porter_diagram.png
     :target: ./porter_diagram.png